Skyfall-GS: Synthesizing Immersive 3D Urban Scenes from Satellite Imagery: Introduction

 Completing and enhancing the geometry and texture in the ground view requires a significant influx of extra information.
-In \Cref{fig:why}(b), we study a few state-of-the-art methods in city generation~\citep{xie2024citydreamer, xie2025gaussiancity}.
+In \Cref{fig:why}(b), we study a few state-of-the-art methods in city generation~\cite{xie2024citydreamer, xie2025gaussiancity}.
 These methods produce oversimplified building geometries and unrealistic appearances due to strong assumptions, particularly the reliance on semantic maps and height fields as the sole inputs, and overfitting to small-scale, domain-specific datasets.
-Such an observation motivates us to seek help from open-domain foundation vision models as an external information source, which provides better zero-shot generalization and diversity.
-Noticing that the ground-view novel-view renderings from the GS reconstructed scene exhibit noise-like patterns, we treat these renderings as intermediate results in a denoising diffusion process.
-Then, we complete the remaining denoising process to create hallucinated pseudo ground-truth for the GS scene optimization.
+Such an observation motivates us to leverage an open-domain foundation image generation model as an external information source, providing better zero-shot generalization and diversity.
+Ground-level novel-view renderings from the GS-reconstructed scene suffer from severe degradation, including floater artifacts and texture smearing, caused by insufficiently constrained Gaussians in regions with limited satellite-view parallax.
+To address this, we employ an open-domain foundation image generation model to directly refine these degenerate renderings into photorealistic and geometrically consistent outputs, exploiting the model's rich visual priors to recover plausible appearances.
+The refined outputs serve as pseudo ground-truth to supervise iterative GS scene optimizations, progressively improving the visual fidelity and geometric consistency across the scene.
 To stabilize the convergence, we carefully design a curriculum-based view selection and iterative refinement process, where the sampled view angles gradually \textit{fall} from the \textit{sky} to the ground over time.
 Accordingly, we name our framework \textbf{Skyfall-GS}.
-In \Cref{teaser} and \Cref{fig:why}, we show that Skyfall-GS yields significantly enhanced texture with 3D-justified geometry compared to the relevant baselines.
+In \Cref{teaser} and \Cref{fig:why}, we show that Skyfall-GS substantially enhances texture with 3D-justified geometry compared to the relevant baselines.